

 • Scholarships – Students are encouraged to check the Scholarships at Flinders page and apply for any scholarship for which they are eligible.

-Flinders University Rural Health SA (FURHSA) facilitates high quality multidisciplinary health education and research in our State's regional areas.
+Flinders University Rural & Remote Health SA (FURRHSA) facilitates high quality multidisciplinary health education and research in our State's regional areas.

 We have a strong national and international reputation for providing community-engaged inter-professional training for medical, nursing and allied health students.
-This includes the Parallel Rural Community Curriculum (PRCC) program and multidisciplinary rural clinical placements.
+This includes the MD Rural Stream (MDRS) program and multidisciplinary rural clinical placements.

 Through this practice, we bring new and exciting opportunities to actively engage and work with rural communities.